historical-theology/stthomas/faith-reason-revelation/syllabus-ct.md

 * Reading and Lectures (Saturday, Monday-Thursday)->
 * Group Meeting (Wednesday or Thursday) ->
 * Instructor Meeting (Friday)

-IN-PERSON students will do all reading and lectures in preparation for class, which will count as both the Group Meetings and the Instructor Meetings.
-IN-PERSON students also will be expected to prepare full-class group presentations every other week.

 ## Class Webpages